BlackLionXD/job-hunters-assistant/README.md

-# job-hunters-assistant
+# upwork-proposal-generator
-A smart app that helps you find and get jobs.
-It improves resumes, writes cover letters, and gives career advice.
-Built with Llama-2-70-b-chat, IBM's watson x.ai, and Gradio using Python.
+A smart app that helps you generate professional UpWork proposal.
+Built with llama-2-13b-chat, IBM's watson x.ai, and Gradio using Python.

 # Screenshot
 ![screenshot](screenshot.png)